Cosmic narcissism is different to a narcissistic personality. It’s less toxic, but still can be problematic in your story.

 If everything just lands in your characters lap then they are the centre of the world and their life is controlled from outside.
 If they are driving their own story forwards by going in pursuit of their goal then they are in control of themselves.
 Too many coincidences make your story, and your character, weak.
 They need to be forcing events into place by being motivated enough to get what they want.

 Equally so, the characters around your Protagonist and Antagonist need to be fully formed people in their own right.
 They have their own stories, their own motivations, and are also in pursuit of a goal.
-If they are only doing things for your main characters story then they are flat and dull, and a prop from the universe not a real person.
+If they are only doing things for your main characters story then they are flat and dull.
+They are a prop from the universe not a real person, and they will read as unreal.
 Make them drive towards their own climax, even if you aren’t actively following them on that journey.

 Using Cosmic Narcissism In A Character Arc